Regions of Interest (ROIs)¶

 - Saving Results: Exports the final ROI in both NIfTI (

-) formats, making it ready for further analysis.
+.nii) and MATLAB (.mat) formats, making it ready for further analysis.

 Finding Contrast Names in SPM